Went to a new Shanghai restaurant in town. Order the shanghai fried noodles. It’s expensive. I know there are many recipes website to browse.

 In a sense, food comes from various countries, shared, explored, experimented and so too are created.
 Everyone has culinary skills, taste buds that differentiate according to their upbringings, cultures, countries food lifestyles.

-The main feature Japanese udon noodles, thinly strips pork, Chinese cabbage, garlic, ginger, thinly sliced black fungus and carrots for added colour.
+The main feature udon noodles thinly strips pork, Chinese cabbage, garlic, ginger, thinly sliced black fungus and carrots for added colour.

-My sauce is light brown, sweet and sour to balance the full flavour from marinated pork and stir fry with other ingredients as in my picture and that will make you drooling!!!!!!
+My sauce is light brown, sweet and sour to balance the full flavour from marinated pork and stir fry with other ingredients as in my picture and that will make you drool!!!!!!

 500 g lean pork sliced into ¼” strips